OSUrobotics/SimpleSlipDetection/README.md

 The IMU data and machine learning features and labels are also available within each trial folder.
 The machine learning labels are presented as a list of four boolean values, each of which corresponds to one of the thresholds from the manuscript.
 The first index represents 0.25 cm/s, the second 0.5 cm/s, the third 0.75 cm/s, and the fourth 1.0 cm/s.

 The original output from the Optitrack is also available in its own folder.
 There is one .csv file per trial of Optitrack data.

+Finally, the folders for each grasped object are additionally available as .zip files for easier download.